tomasszabo/sp-automatic-translation/README.md

 # Limitations

-SharePoint multilingual feature is available only for Community Sites (not for Team Sites).
+SharePoint multilingual feature is available only for Communicaion Sites (not for Team Sites).

 # License